Rbcc499/Expansion-Micrscopy-Protein-Analysis/README.md

 ## A Constellation of Connections

 - Constellation is a desktop GUI for running proteome & protein-distance analyses from a folder of exported analysis files plus an expansion factor spreadsheet.
-It provides a clean, fullscreen interface with optional Alignment, Angle, and Enrichment analyses.
+It provides a clean, fullscreen interface with optional Alignment, Angle, and Enrichment analyses. <br />

 **Created by: Rebecca E. Twilley** <br /><br />